 The procedure for applying for a formal lab assignment will be notified two months after enrollment.
-For students in the SD program, it is possible to receive a formal lab assignment to their desired laboratory immediately upon enrollment.

 Also, all students will be asked to confirm the type of degree to pursue at submission of a form of Inquiry on Formal Lab Assignment together.